-The Compass team will visit the Cherished Mother and Daughter memorial in Sale in Victoria, which was launched in early 2017 on behalf of all mothers.
+The FASS team will visit the Cherished Mother and Daughter memorial in Sale in Victoria, which was launched in early 2017 on behalf of all mothers.
 The memorial is a place for acknowledging motherhood, and for the mothers and others to reflect and contemplate the precious and sacred relationship between mother and child.

 RAV staff are also attending a commemorative event hosted by ARMS and VANISH, which will feature a keynote address from Adjunct Professor Nahum Mushin on National Apology for Forced Adoptions – Five Years On.
 Professor Mushin chaired the Australian Government’s Forced Adoption Implementation Working Group.
 For more information on this event, visit the ARMS or VANISH websites.